Stockholm, Sweden

 Money-saving Tips:

-- Book accommodation in advance to secure better rates
+- Book accommodation in advance for summer months to secure better rates

 Local Payment Customs and Tipping Practices:

-- Credit cards are widely accepted, but it's always good to have some cash on hand
+- Credit cards are widely accepted, but always carry some cash for small purchases

-- Tipping is not mandatory, but rounding up the bill is appreciated
+- Tipping is not mandatory but rounding up the bill or leaving 5-10% is appreciated for good service

 Hidden Costs: